Starting an ecommerce business means making countless critical decisions, but few are as impactful as choosing your fulfillment strategy.

 What is dropshipping?

-The dropshipping business model lets you start a business with minimal capital.
+Dropshipping is a business model that lets you start a business with minimal capital.
 You source products from dropshipping suppliers and list them for sale.
 You don’t purchase inventory until you make a sale.
-When a customer orders a drop-shipped product from your eCommerce store, the dropshipper ships the item directly to your customer.
-Only then do you pay for the product.
+When a customer orders from your store, the dropshipper ships directly to your customer.

 Dropshipping vs. Amazon FBA